-This example assumes the use of a byte wide Flash device with an address space of 8 MBytes.
-In this case the 24-address/8-bit data non-multiplexed mode can be used.
-The AD pins are split in two groups the following way: AD[23:0] are used as address lines A[23:0] and AD[31:24] are used as data lines D[7:0].
+This example assumes the use of a byte wide Flash device with an address space of 8 Mbytes.
+In this case the 24 address + 8bit data non-multiplexed mode can be used.
+The AD pins are split in two groups the following way: AD0-AD22 (which will be renamed A0-A22) and AD24-AD31 (which will be renamed to D0-D7).
 With this convention the Address and the Data bus can be directly connected to the device.
-In fact, A0 is the least significant bit of the address section of the Local Plus interface while D[0] (connected to AD[24] on the processor) is the least significant bit of the data byte lane.
+In fact, A0 is indeed the least significant bit of the address section of the Local Plus interface while D0 (connected to AD24 on the processor) is indeed the least significant bit of the data byte lane.